java

 Blog Image

-Learn to integrate Apache Kafka with Spring Security for real-time event-driven authentication.
-Build secure microservices with distributed security models.
+Learn to integrate Apache Kafka with Spring Boot for scalable event-driven microservices.
+Complete guide with auto-configuration, producers, consumers setup.

 Blog Image